futurejones/Swift-Lite/README.md

 * GPIO - Access and control the GPIO pins - Features auto board type detect for all Raspberry Pi's

 #### [Getting Started with Libraries](/docs/using-libraries.md)

-### What is Swift-Lite?
-Swift-Lite is a super lean version of Swift built for small arm SBC's like the Raspberry Pi running the Debian based Linux OS Raspbian.
-Swift-Lite uses meta-tags combined with the pre-build processor to make constructing a multi-file Swift project with Module and Library dependancies easy and simple.
-Swift Modules can be used in much the same way you would use a Framework or a Library.

-Swift-Lite is built from the official repo on Swift.org.
-It includes Foundation, Dispatch and all the main core libraries of Swift.
-Not included are the Swift add-ons such as Package Manager, REPL, LLDB and XCTest.

 ### What is swift-lite-build
 <img src="https://img.shields.io/badge/Swift%20Lite%20Build-Linux-green.svg" />